top of page

 • Discrimination / Inequality

-A butterfly resting on a flower
+A butterfly resting on a flower, symbolizing treatment for self-esteem

 Treatment for Low Self-Esteem

-Treatment for low self-esteem must include a combination of identifying strengths, challenging your inner critic, and regularly engaging in acts of self-compassion.
+Treatment for low self-esteem must include a combination of identifying your strengths, challenging your inner critic, and regularly engaging in acts of self-compassion.
 Though improving self-esteem may at first seem like a feel-good process, often, it’s uncomfortable and challenging.

 Many individuals with low self-esteem believe they have few or no strengths and are uncomfortable speaking positively about themselves.
 Therefore, the process of identifying and reflecting on their individual strengths can be very difficult.